 Tia Ballard and Berry Morgan are extremely well-casted as Sister Nana and Weiss Winterprison respectively.
 I’d dare say they match well with the original Japanese performances in terms of how they sound.

-I did originally say that Anatasia Munoz as Cranberry has taken some getting used to but now that the character received some prominent screentime, I’m enjoying the performance a lot more now.
+I did originally say that Anatasia Munoz as Cranberry was going to take some getting used to but now that the character received some prominent screentime, I’m enjoying the performance a lot more now.
 Munoz captures the character’s ennui and thirst for battle pretty darn well.

 Thanks for reading!